akoskm/akoskm.com/clelp0aj6000209mh3e38b6ct.md

 But you also want to avoid calling the real endpoint, which in our case, is `https://swapi-graphql.netlify.app/.netlify/functions/index`.
 This is a public GraphQL endpoint returning data about Star Wars movies.

 What you don't want to avoid is checking out my newsletter!
 I returned to part-time freelancing in February.
-Besides my musings about content, I also want to share some of my strategies for finding the first clients after being active for ***six*** years and effectively closing some jobs.
+Besides my musings about content, I also want to share some of my strategies for finding the first clients and effectively closing some jobs after being inactive for ***six*** years.
+So almost starting fresh.

 %%[substack]